vuejs/eslint-plugin-vue/docs/rules/no-shadow-native-events.md

 ## :book: Rule Details

 This rule reports emits that shadow native HTML events.
-(The `emits` option is a new in Vue.js 3.0.0+)

 Using native event names for emits can lead to incorrect assumptions about an emit and cause confusion.
 This is caused by Vue emits behaving differently from native events.
 E.g. :